unionai-oss/pandera/README.md

 <hr>

-*A data validation library for scientists, engineers, and analysts seeking correctness.*
+*A dataframe validation library for scientists, engineers, and analysts seeking correctness.*

 <br>